mykoz/resource-links/database/postgresql.md

 ubuntu@ip-172-31-61-173:~$ sudo -i -u postgres postgres@ip-172-31-61-173:~$
 ```
+###Create user account on postgres

-Installing Postgres also created a `postgres` user on your computer.
-But we want to be able to log in as ourselves.
+We want to be able to log in as ourselves.
 So:

 ```bash
 sudo -u postgres createuser --superuser my_user_name